wikimedia/mediawiki-extensions-Wikibase/docs/topics/lua.md

 `wikibase.getGlobalSiteId()`

-Returns the global site id (the site code used for site links) of the current wiki.
+Returns the site global ID (the site code used for site links) of the current wiki.

 An example call might look like this: